IsaaColomer/Turn-Based-RPG/index.md

 All the actions of all the players are directly linked to the game clock.

 ### _2.6.
 Unit initiative_
-   In this case the sequence of attacks depends on the initiative, which is an attribute of each unit.
+   In this case the sequence of attacks depends on the initiative, which is an attribute of each unit, this attribute, in some cases, isn't always the same and can be modified during the battle.

 ### _2.7.
 Actions outside a turn_
    In some games like the saga X-How the players are allowed to act outside their turn, to be able to do it each unit must have, a minimum